RenneJ/hh-infosec-course/h2-spiderwebs.md

 ### Summary: A05 Security Misconfiguration

 Security misconfiguration is a category of 20 mapped CWEs (Common Weakness Enumerations).
-To my understanding it means that there are 20 different types of exploits or vulnerabilities.
+It means that there are 20 different types (or subcategories) of exploits or vulnerabilities.
 Misconfiguration is a *root cause* type as opposed to *symptom* types such as Denial of Service.

 System admins or programmers have left improper permissions for users to access files/directories or error messages contain sensitive information that can be exploited.